nickfargo/state/src/state.coffee.md

         ( expr ) ->
           { attributes, Expression } = this

-          do @realize if attributes & VIRTUAL

 Booleans to determine whether mutation of particular categories is permissible;
 all content is mutable for the special case of a state being initialized.

           incipient = attributes & INCIPIENT
-          mutable = incipient or attributes & MUTABLE notStrongImmutable = incipient or not ( attributes & IMMUTABLE )
+          return unless incipient or not ( attributes & IMMUTABLE ) mutable = incipient or attributes & MUTABLE

+          do @realize if attributes & VIRTUAL

 Load the category collections.